miguelraz/academic-kickstart/content/post/hardware/index.md

 [CPU] ↔ [RAM] ↔ [DISK CACHE] ↔ [DISK]
 </font></center><br>

-On my computer, finding a single byte in a file takes about 13 miliseconds, and finding 25,000 integers from a `Set` takes 9.5 miliseconds.
-So RAM is on the order of 34,000 times faster than disk.
+On my computer, finding a single byte in a file (including opening and closing the file) takes about 13 miliseconds, and accessing 1,000,000 integers from memory takes 131 miliseconds.
+So RAM is on the order of 10,000 times faster than disk.

 When working with data too large to fit into RAM, load in the data chunk by chunk, e.g. one line at a time, and operate on that.
 That way, you don't need *random access* to your file and thus need to waste time on extra seeks, but only sequential access.
 And you *must* strive to write your program such that any input files are only read through *once*, not multiple times.